 “I wanted my images to reflect the landscape that the New Zealand soldiers experienced and give a sense of 1917,” says Mr Killington.

-“My work is captured on a series of pin-hole cameras that exposes a sheet of film for 24 hours.
+“My work is captured on a series of pin-hole cameras that expose a sheet of film for 24 hours.
 These dream-like distortions dissolve the intervention of the 21st century allowing the viewer to imagine what might have been.”

 The new gallery exhibiting both Passchendaele: A Descent into Hell and 24 Hours in Passchendaele was built as part of the museum’s refurbished entranceway and will allow for more scope to host a wider range of exhibitions and larger artefacts.